mirzomumin/users/README.md

 2. If it is necessary to track bugs while running web application, add logging mechanism to this app, otherwise just skip this step and move next.
-To add log files, comment out the whole "LOGGING" variable content which is located in ./config/settings.py and make folder named "logs" with three files (warning.log, error.log, critical.log) in it like the diagram showed below.
+To add log files, comment out the whole "LOGGING" variable content which is located in ./config/settings.py and in the root directory make folder named "logs" with three files (warning.log, error.log, critical.log) in it like the diagram showed below.

 ```sh